ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

 sudo systemctl reload apache2
 ```

-* Go to your your browser and paste the following url:
+* Go to your your browser and paste the following URL:

 ```sh
 http://<public_ip_address_of_apache_web_server_1>:8000